 The initiative process.

-Twenty-four states (see list at bottom-right of each page on this site) give citizens the right to pass laws (and amendments to the state constitution in some states) without the approval or involvement of the state legislature or governor.
-We encourage concerned citizens to utilize this powerful form of direct democracy to enact electoral reforms and pass needed legislation in those states where the state legislature is not representing the will of the people or willing to reform our electoral system.
+Twenty-four states give citizens the right to pass laws (and amendments to the state constitution in some states) without the approval or involvement of the state legislature or governor.
+A list of states with some form of initiative is posted at the bottom-right of each page on this site.
+We encourage concerned citizens to utilize this powerful form of direct democracy to enact electoral reforms and pass needed legislation in those states.

 Change is in the air..